Police Studies involves theory and practical skills that prepare you for a career in the justice field.

 - XJUS 10001 – Canadian Criminal Justice Systems

-- The justice system in Canada is a fascinating and sometimes confusing mixture of competing interests.
-Everyone associated with this system needs to be aware of the various components and how they operate.
-Explore the major components of the Canadian justice system and the roles of legislative bodies, courts, law enforcement, corrections and aftercare services in the community.
+- Explore the major components of the Canadian justice system and the roles of legislative bodies, courts, law enforcement, corrections and aftercare services in the community.
+You will become familiar with the fascinating and sometimes confusing mixture of competing interests.

 - XJUS 10004 – Human Diversity in Justice

 - Explore issues of diversity and justice within Canadian society and assess the workings of the Canadian criminal justice system in relation to minorities.
-Diversity in ethnicity, gender, sexual preference, age and social class has affected access to justice throughout Canadian history.
-Develop an in-depth appreciation of the link between minority group status and justice.
+Examine how ethnicity, gender, sexual preference, age and social class has affected access to justice throughout history.
+You will develop an in-depth appreciation of the link between minority group status and justice in Canada.

 - XJUS 10002 – Interpersonal Relationship Skills